We know that the Bible does not record a date for Jesus' birth. When was He born?

 When was Jesus born?
 Was Jesus born on December 25?
 There are several issues we need to consider in order to obtain an answer.
-First, why have Christians doubted December 25, and then what have historians said was the date of His birth?
+First, why have Christians doubted the date of December 25, and then what have historians said was the date of His birth?

-Reasons For Doubt.
-The major reason Christians have doubted that December 25th was the day of Jesus’ birth is that they do not believe the shepherds were out in the cold night watching their sheep at night.
+The major reason some Christians have doubted that December 25th was the day of Jesus’ birth is that they do not believe the shepherds were out in the cold watching their sheep at night.
 Since Luke 2:8 says that the shepherds were watching at night, some imagine snow and freezing temperatures.

 Here is an interesting experience from Dr. Harry Mulder of the Netherlands.